 - Serious corneal ulcers may need to be protected by suturing the eyelid shut (tarsorrhaphy) for several days.

 Once treatment commences, the ulcer should heal within 5-7 days.
-During this time you may notice red streaks in the eye (neovascularisation), this is blood vessels which have formed to help with the repair of the ulcer.
+During this time you may notice red streaks in the eye (neovascularisation), due to blood vessels that have formed to help with the repair of the ulcer.
 They will eventually go away.